carloshmartins/Navigation-DeeplinkSwiftUI/README.md

 }
 ```

-## Environment-Driven Dismissal (WORKING-IN-PROGRESS)
+## Environment-Driven Dismissal (WIP)
-The app includes a custom EnvironmentKey to provide a unified dismissal action for both modals and full-screen covers.
+The app includes a custom `EnvironmentKey` to provide a unified dismissal action for both modals and full-screen covers.
 This enables custom dismiss buttons or gestures for user-triggered dismissal, making it possible to build a consistent dismissal experience across different presentation styles.

 Example EnvironmentKey Setup